-Now loop over the data to download it in chunks:
+In the example above, the data is looped over to be downloaded in chunks.
 The data returned by the read command has a CRC value at the end.
 This can be used to verify the integrity of the download, but should not be stored.
 All chunks should be concatenated together.

-Parsing the resultant data block can be done according to the description in the "EasyParse format" section Briefly, each record consists of an unsigned, 8-byte/64-bit integer timestamp, and a 4-byte IEEE 754 floating-point number value for each channel.
+Parsing the resultant data block can be done according to the description in the "EasyParse format" section.
+Briefly, each record consists of an unsigned, 8-byte/64-bit integer timestamp, and a 4-byte IEEE 754 floating-point number value for each channel.

-3.7.5 More details on calculation
+3.7.4 More details on the calculation